Behavioral Addictions Are Often Substituted For A Drug or Alcohol Addiction

 # 3 Find a Hobby You Enjoy

-Instead of substituting one addiction for another, you can make the choice to engage in a healthy activity that promotes self-esteem, rebuilds confidence, and boosts mood.
+Instead of trading one addiction for another, you can make the choice to engage in a healthy activity that promotes self-esteem, rebuilds confidence, and boosts mood.

 # 4 Volunteer Your Time